-Registrations open for classes and students around September 15.
+Registrations open for classes and students 2-3 weeks prior to the start of each challenge.
 Follow these steps to register:

 - 1. Join the mailing list: Teachers interested in the challenge are asked to join our mailing list.
 Visit studentchallenge.edublogs.org and look for the sign up box on the right sidebar.
 There is no commitment to join in once you're on the list, but it will keep you in the loop! - 2.
-Register: Around September 15, registrations will open and this will be announced in the email newsletter, on the Student Challenge website, and on TheEdublogger.com.
+Register: 2-3 weeks before the challenge begins, registrations will open and this will be announced in the email newsletter, on the Student Challenge website, and on TheEdublogger.com.
 There will be separate registration forms for students, classes, and volunteer commenters. - 3.
 Connect: Once registrations are sorted, you'll get access to all the participants' URLs so you can visit them to read posts and leave comments.
 Students will be sorted according to age making it easier for you to find connections. - 4.
-Follow along: The challenge begins October 6 and you can follow along by checking for your weekly email or visiting the Student Blogging Challenge site.
+Follow along: When the challenge begins, you can follow along by checking for your weekly email or visiting the Student Blogging Challenge site.
 New posts will be published on Sundays (Australian time).
 Our Twitter hashtag is #STUBC.